Davidia involucrata

-Davidia involucrata, the dove tree, ghost tree, handkerchief tree, pocket handkerchief tree, or is a medium-sized deciduous tree in the family Nyssaceae.
+Davidia involucrata, dove tree, ghost tree, handkerchief tree, or pocket handkerchief tree is a medium-sized deciduous tree in the family Nyssaceae.
 It is the only living species in the genus Davidia.
 It was previously included with tupelos in the dogwood family, Cornaceae.
-Fossil species are known extending into the Upper Cretaceous.
+Fossils of the species have been found in the Upper Cretaceous.

 Taxonomy

 Davidia involucrata is the only member of its genus, but two varieties differing slightly in their leaves were formerly often distinguished, D. involucrata var. involucrata, with the leaves densely pubescent on the underside, and D. involucrata var. vilmoriniana, with glabrous or only thinly hairy leaves.
 These are now known to intergrade and are no longer considered distinct; earlier reports of differing chromosome numbers between the two (which if true would prevent interbreeding) proved erroneous due to the difficulty of counting numerous small chromosomes accurately, with the species now confirmed to have 2n = 42 chromosomes.

 Description

 It is a moderately fast-growing tree, growing to 20–25 m in height, with toothed, alternate, ovate-cordate leaves superficially resembling those of a lime (Tilia), except that they are symmetrical, lacking the lop-sided base typical of lime leaves; the leaves are mostly 10–20 cm long and 7–15 cm wide.

 Davidia involucrata is best known for its inflorescence that features two large, white bracts, the lower almost twice the size of the upper, surrounding a purplish-red flower head.
 The Latin specific epithet involucrata means "with a ring of bracts surrounding several flowers".
 The true flowers form a tight head about 1–2 cm across, each flower head with a pair of large (12–25 cm), pure white bracts at the base, performing the function of petals in attracting pollinators.
 The inflorescences hang in long rows beneath the horizontal branches, and appear prolifically in late spring.
 On a breezy day, the bracts flutter in the wind like white doves or pinched handkerchiefs; hence the English names for this tree.

 The fruit is a very hard nut about 3 cm long surrounded by a green husk about 4 cm long by 3 cm wide, hanging on a 10 cm stalk.
 The nut contains 3–6 seeds.
 According to Turner and Wasson, these seeds can take as long as three years to germinate.